BikeToTheSea/bk-checklist/README.md

     * [ ] Do the brakes need adjustment?
     * [ ] What is the type and style of brakes?
 * [ ] Chain
     * [ ] Can the chain move?
 Are there stuck links?
-You might only be able to tell after pedalling.
+You might only be able to tell after pedaling.
     * [ ] Using the chain checker tool, is there too much stretch in the chain?
         * Relevant for bikes with shifters for multiple speeds
         * Single-speed bikes don't have this issue, as a maintainer can simply apply more tension to chain tensioners.
 * [ ] Seat
-    * [ ] Is seat height at confortable height?
+    * [ ] Is seat height at comfortable height?
     * If possible, determine the style of riding used on the bike in question.
     * Riding styles in more urban environments, where stopping quickly is prioritized, and you are not going very far distances (below 10-20 miles for each trip); then the seat height may slightly lower than hip height for increased comfort.
     * Riding styles that are closer to long-distance riding (such as riding distances 50 miles or more in a single trip, closer to [century rides](https://en.wikipedia.org/wiki/Century_ride)) should follow the standard rule of thumb: your seat height should be at hip height and you should be on your tip toes when stopping and leaning to one side.